Privacy Preserving Image Registration: Experiments Results

-\paragraph{SSD Results} Table \ref{table:ssd-affine-results} (Registration metrics) shows that affine PPIR of whole body PET images through \textsc{PPIR(MPC)} leads to negligible differences with respect to \textsc{Clear} in terms of the number of iterations, intensity, and displacement.
-Registration with PPIR(FHE) is instead not possible when considering the entire images, due to computational complexity, while using URS and GMS is associated to generally larger approximations.
-Nevertheless, Figure \ref{fig:linear_ssd} in Appendix shows that neither MPC nor FHE decreases the overall quality of the affine registered images.
-A comprehensive assessment of the registration results is available in Appendix.
-Table \ref{table:ssd-affine-results} (Efficiency metrics) shows that \textsc{PPIR(MPC)} performed on full images requires the highest computation time and required communication bandwidth.
+\textbf{Whole body PET data: affine registration (SSD).} Table \ref{table:ssd-affine-results} compares \textsc{Clear}, PPIR(MPC), PPIR(FHE)-v1 and v2, showcasing metrics resulting from the affine transformation of whole-body PET images.
+Notably, registration through \textsc{PPIR(MPC)} yields negligible differences compared to \textsc{Clear} in terms of the number of iterations, intensity, and displacement.
+In contrast, registering with PPIR(FHE) is not feasible when considering entire images due to computational complexity.
+Nevertheless, Supplementary Figure \ref{fig:linear_ssd} shows that neither MPC nor FHE decreases the overall quality of the affine registered images.
+A comprehensive assessment of the registration results is available in the Appendix.
+Table \ref{table:ssd-affine-results} (Efficiency metrics) shows that \textsc{PPIR(MPC)} performed on full images requires higher computation time and required communication bandwidth compared to PPIR(MPC)+URS/GMS.
 These numbers improve sensibly when using URS or GMS (by factors $10 \times$ and $20 \times$ for time and bandwidth, respectively).
 Concerning \textsc{PPIR(FHE)-v1}, we note the uneven computation time and bandwidth usage between clients, due to the asymmetry of the encryption operations and communication protocol (Figure \ref{fig:framework-ssd}). \textsc{PPIR(FHE)-v2}, which shares the computational workload between the two parties and avoids \textsc{DotProduct}, allows obtaining an important speed-up over \textsc{PPIR(FHE)-v1} ($100\times$ faster).
-Notably, this gain is obtained without affecting the quality of the registration metrics, and imrpoves the execution time at the levels of \textsc{PPIR(MPC)}.
-On the other side, although \textsc{PPIR(FHE)-v1} is able to improve communication with respect to \textsc{PPIR(MPC)}, it still suffers from the highest bandwidth among the three proposed solutions.
+Notably, this gain is obtained without affecting the quality of the registration metrics, and improves the execution time of \textsc{PPIR(MPC)}.
+On the other side, although \textsc{PPIR(FHE)-v1} is able to improve communication with respect to \textsc{PPIR(MPC)}, it still suffers from the highest communication among the three proposed solutions.
 This is due to the fact PPIR(FHE) protocols can find different applications depending on the requirements in terms of computational power or bandwidth.

+\textbf{Brain MRI data and whole body PET data: non-linear registration (SSD).} Table \ref{table:ssd-non-linear}, comparing \textsc{Clear} and \textcolor{black}{PPIR(MPC), PPIR(FHE)-v1 and v2}, showcases the metrics resulting from spline-based non-linear registration between grey matter density images without the application of gradient approximation.
+Additionally, the table includes results for the registration between whole-body PET images when the gradient approximation is applied.